DG-20/DG-20/README.md

 <!--
 **DG-20/DG-20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I am Divyansh Goyal, a third-year Software Engineering and Business Major at the University of Calgary.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on strengthening my wev development skills to develop a personal portfolio!